 NOx Control for Industrial Processes

-Selective Catalytic Reduction (SCR) systems can successfully abate compounds such as carbon monoxide (CO), ammonia (NH3), hydrogen cyanide (HCN), and volatile organic compounds (VOCs) found in industrial applications such as calciners used to manufacture catalyst.
+Selective Catalytic Reduction (SCR) systems can successfully abate compounds such as carbon monoxide (CO), ammonia (NH3), hydrogen cyanide (HCN), and volatile organic compounds (VOCs) found in industrial applications such as calciners used to manufacture catalyst., as well as other process heating applications which require abatement.
 The system also reduces the process nitrogen oxides (NOx) and the NOx formed by the oxidation of NH3 using a SCR catalyst.

 What is Selective Catalytic Reduction (SCR) and when do I use it?
 Click here to learn more.